marcelm/cutadapt/doc/reference.rst

    If ``--revcomp`` was used, the number of times the adapter was found on the reverse-complemented read, null otherwise.

+linked : bool
+   Whether this is a linked adapter.
+If true, then both ``five_prime_end`` and ``three_prime_end`` (below) are filled in and describe the 5' and 3' components, respectively, of the linked adapter.

-five_prime_statistics : dictionary | null
+five_prime_end : dictionary | null
-   Statistics about matches to the 5' end.
+   Statistics about matches of this adapter to the 5' end, that is, causing a prefix of the read to be removed.

    If the adapter is of type regular_five_prime, noninternal_five_prime or anchored_five_prime, all its matches are summarized here.

-   If the adapter is of type "linked", the matches of its 5' component are summarized here.
+   If the adapter is a linked adapter (``linked`` is true), the matches of its 5' component are summarized here.

    If the adapter is of type "anywhere", the matches that were determined to be 5' matches are summarized here.

    This is null for the other adapter types.

-three_prime_statistics : dictionary | null
+three_prime_end : dictionary | null
-   Statistics about matches to the 3' end.
+   Statistics about matches of this adapter to the 3' end, that is, causing a suffix of the read to be removed.

    If the adapter is of type regular_three_prime, noninternal_three_prime or anchored_three_prime, all its matches are summarized here.

-   If the adapter is of type "linked", the matches of its 3' component are summarized here.
+   If the adapter is a linked adapter (``linked`` is true), the matches of its 3' component are summarized here.

    If the adapter is of type "anywhere", the matches that were determined to be 3' matches are summarized here.

    This is null for the other adapter types.

+three/five_prime_end.type : str
+   Type of the adapter.
+One of these strings:
+     - ``"regular_five_prime"``
+     - ``"regular_three_prime"``
+     - ``"noninternal_five_prime"``
+     - ``"noninternal_three_prime"``
+     - ``"anchored_five_prime"``
+     - ``"anchored_three_prime"``
+     - ``"anywhere"``

+   For linked adapters, this is the type of its 5' or 3' component.

+three/five_prime_end.sequence : str
+   Sequence of this adapter.
+For linked adapters, this is the sequence of its 5' or 3' component.

+   Example: ``"AACCGGTT"``

-three/five_prime_statistics.error_rate : float
+three/five_prime_end.error_rate : float
-   Error rate for this adapter
+   Error rate for this adapter.
+For linked adapters, the error rate for the respective end.

+three/five_prime_end.indels : bool
+   Whether indels are allowed when matching this adapter against the read.

-three/five_prime_statistics.error_lengths : list of ints
+three/five_prime_end.error_lengths : list of ints
    If the adapter type allows partial matches, this lists the lengths up to which 0, 1, 2 etc. errors are allowed.
 Example: ``[9, 16]`` means: 0 errors allowed up to a match of length 9, 1 error up to a match of length 16.
 The last number in this list is the length of the adapter